Kasino: In popular culture

 Kasino is still well remembered on social media, especially for the group's performance on Sabadaço, a TV show presented by Gilberto Barros and aired by Bandeirantes, on 7 October 2006, where he was received by a scream that became a meme on the internet: "Aê, Kasinão!", as well as due to Barros' constant interruptions during Kasino's performance.

-At another live performance, this time at the end of a live performance of Shake It at nighttime show Boa Noite Brasil, Barros misstated the origin of the group, saying Kasino was from Santos.
-At an interview years later Barros, claimed that at the end of a live performance at his show, he greeted Kasino's vocalist with the phrase "Welcome to Brazil!", and Cassini, Kasino's vocalist replied that he was from the Eastern zone of São Paulo city.
-Cassini later complained about Barros' statements saying he was neither from Santos nor from Eastern São Paulo city, but from Rio de Janeiro instead.
+At another live performance, this time at the end of a live performance of Shake It at nighttime show Boa Noite Brasil, Barros misstated the origin of the group, saying: "The first time I saw Kasino, I wanted to speak English with him, and he said: You don't need to, I'm from Santos".
+At an interview with Danilo Gentili, host of the SBT program The Noite in 2018, Barros said: "When the song ended, I said, "Wow, I don't speak much English, but let's go.
+Look, 'Welcome to Brazil!'"
+He said, "I'm from the eastern zone (of the city of São Paulo)..."
+And I didn't know, really, in fact..."
+However, Cassini later said about Barros' statements: "What bothered me was just his lack of information, since he said I'm from Santos, (then Barros said Cassini was) from the East Zone of São Paulo, when I'm actually from Rio de Janeiro.".

 It was recently confirmed by Fabio Almeida and Ian Duarte, the producers and founding members of Kasino that they were responsible for Kasino's vocals from the beginning.
 Fher had been hired in 2005 to lead the project and promote the songs but he didn't sing the first two singles from their debut album.
 The lead vocals on the massive hits Can't Get Over and Stay Tonight were provided by Fabio Almeida, even though it's Fher who is shown on the respective music videos.
 However Fher sang all the following tracks on the album and shared lead vocals with Fabio on the track Secret Lover as well.